amanda-ng518/School-shooting-analysis/README.md

 ## Statement on LLM usage

-Data visualization and summary table codes were written with the help of the auto-complete tool, Copilot.
+Data visualization and summary table codes were written with the help of the auto-complete tool, Microsoft Copilot.